gpriego/openshift-demo/README.md

 1.- Generate a private and a public key in Base64 format.
 Using Eclipse or OpenSSL, for instance.
 2.- Build the token with the structure described before.
 3.- Sign the header and the payload of the token.
 Each of both in is sign.
 4.- Join header and payload signs by a dot.

+For steps 2, 3 and 4 you can use the following webapp [jwt-generation](https://jwt.io/)

 #### Skeleton Config
 This is an example of configuration file for jwt.